jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ####Set SpinBoxes
 * `.setSpinBox(title, value)`
-    This will change the SpinBox to show the specified value.
+    This will select the specified value in the SpinBox.

 * `.setSpinBoxPos(title, pos)`
-    This will change the SpinBox to show the value at the specified position.
+    This will select the value at the specified position in the SpinBox.

 ####Get SpinBoxes
 * `.getSpinBox(title)`